 In both pictures – the main ones that have been used in reports (See here and here) about the meltdown – Jooste is presented in sombre (dark) tones that, on the face of things, purport to reveal very little.
 But, they speak volumes if you consider the meanings of the dark colours, and of his hidden hand in the one, and concealment of both hands in the other photograph.
 It is this second reading that is quite startling.

 The dark tones in the picture, especially the blacks and deep browns suggest seriousness, masculinity and strength.
 The range of colours also suggest a consistency or reliability.
 The painting on the wall tells us that this is deep money that needs no explanation or garish symbols of avarice and ostentation.
 An art historian may be able to read more into the painting.
 In these pictures, there is nothing ersatz or nouveau riche about Jooste.
 But we used to have a saying when I was growing up: “Hy kneip die kat in die donker.”
-Directly translated, it says he abuses the cat when it’s dark, and nobody can see what he is up to.
+Directly translated, it says he abuses the cat when it’s dark, (when no-one can see what he is up to)

 Colour symbolism is heavily dependent on context, and can change over time.
 (This is an easy read on the subject colours across cultures).
 Consider, in everyday life, stop signs are red (unless you’re a South African taxi driver, then it means go), green means go (except in South Africa it means wait for the taxi to run through the intersection).
 Some Muslims have a special affinity for the colour green, and if you believe rabid patriots the colours of their flag “don’t run”.
 The Christian bible (King James Version) uses colours to tell stories or give meaning.
 For instance the colour black is often used to refer to sin, death or sorrow.